Tag Archive: The Serpent Priesthood

 5. The quest for the true ‘Grail Kingship’ continues as we delve into the untold history of our lands…

-“For i am the reason that you exist, the reason for your event and the reson that you will depart.
+“For i am the reason that you exist, the reason for your event and the reason that you will depart.
 It is at the point of reason that the seasons shall reveal themselves for what they truly are…”

-Please feel free to contact us if you are curious to find out much more on an England; on a history you really thought you knew….
+Please feel free to contact us if you are curious to find out much more on an England; on a history you really thought you knew…

 “The Keeper of Scrolls”